Skip to product information

 Description

-The quest for answers takes him on a dangerous international search for truth, where he finds more lies and an unexpected connection—the murder of a butterfly biologist in Mexico.
+The search for answers takes Chastain on a dangerous international quest, encountering chilling lies and an unexpected connection—the murder of a butterfly biologist in Mexico.
+Nothing suggests the murder and the archeologist’s disappearance—hundreds of miles apart—are connected.
+They are.

 J.M.
 Mitchell